 If you are found guilty of heroin possession, otherwise known as Possession of a Controlled Substance or Prohibited Acts, you are facing serious penalties in Pennsylvania, including:

-First Offense: Punishable by up to 1 year in prison and a 6-month driver's license suspension
+First Offense: Punishable by up to 1 year in prison and a fine of up to $5,000

-Second Offense: Punishable by up to 3 years in prison and a 12-month driver's license suspension
+Second or Subsequent Offense: Punishable by up to 3 years in prison and fine of up to $25,000

 AN ARREST FOR HEROIN DOES NOT MEAN YOU'RE GUILTY.
 YOUR CASE DOES NOT HAVE TO END WITH A JAIL SENTENCE.

 CALL FORMER DRUG PROSECUTOR FOR A FREE CONSULTATION - 412-447-5580